Published: 18 June 2019

 The scientific abstract should be a clear and concise scientific summary of the Detailed Research Plan / Methods.

 The following is a list of potential elements / headings that might be included depending on the design of the proposed research, the setting and programme being applied to, and whether it is for primary research or evidence synthesis.
 It will be for researchers to decide the appropriate elements to be included in the scientific abstract and could include elements outside this list.
-Applicants may find the guidance on the EQUATOR Network website (www.equator-network.org) useful.
+Alternatively, you may find the EQUATOR Network website useful.

 A good quality plain English summary providing an easy to read overview of your whole study will help: